mikehouse/XDevMan/Readme.md

 ### Git

-Tte simplest manager for git project.
+The simplest manager for git project.

 - View local branches names
 - Delete a local branch